microsoft/DirectXMesh/README.md

 Copyright (c) Microsoft Corporation.

-**July 29, 2022**
+**October 17, 2022**

 This package contains DirectXMesh, a shared source library for performing various geometry content processing operations including generating normals and tangent frames, triangle adjacency computations, vertex cache optimization, and meshlet generation.

-This code is designed to build with Visual Studio 2019 (16.9 or later), Visual Studio 2022, or clang for Windows v11 or later.
+This code is designed to build with Visual Studio 2019 (16.11), Visual Studio 2022, or clang for Windows v11 or later.
 Use of the Windows 10 May 2020 Update SDK ([19041](https://walbourn.github.io/windows-10-may-2020-update-sdk/)) or later is required.

 These components are designed to work without requiring any content from the legacy DirectX SDK.
 For details, see [Where is the DirectX SDK?](https://aka.ms/dxsdk).